Skip to main content

 The community has made significant progress in understanding and quantifying the ionosphere-thermosphere (IT) response to the geomagnetic storms.
 However, as our research methodologies advance over the years, there are new challenges and critical unresolved problems identified.
 The advance in the IT research depends on observations, model simulations, and comparison between them.
 However, biases and errors in both model outputs and measurements have not been fully addressed or considered.
 On the other hand, IT processes and structures can be examined on unprecedented spatiotemporal scales and in the context of a closely coupled atmosphere-geospace system, but not fully explainable by existing theories.
 This could hinder the progress in understanding IT variability and space weather application.
 It is therefore critical to address following questions: What is the impact of these errors and biases in data-model comparison?
 How can we get the true state of IT system with the biases and errors?

 Resolving the above issues paves a way to advance our understanding in storm-time IT variations and their drivers.
-The 2024 Mother's Day storm present great opportunities to make these advancement.
+The 2024 Mother's Day storm presents great opportunities to make these advancement.
 This workshop welcomes presentations on initial results and available datasets for this great storm, and discussions on the following specific questions (but not limited to them) in light of the 2024 Mother's day storm:

 (1) Competition and cross-interactions among different drivers and processes (especially the drivers from above and below).